-Professor Dr. iur.
-Siegfried Wiessner, Professor of Law and Director, Graduate Program in Intercultural Human Rights, St. Thomas University
+Professor Lauren Gilbert, Professor of Law, St. Thomas University

-Human Rights Lawyering {S} LLM 423 (LAW 423) 1 Credit
+Human Rights Lawyering {S}

 This course will provide students with hands-on instruction in the representation of victims of human rights abuses, the litigation of pertinent issues, and the public advocacy and litigation of human rights concerns.